 Have you been laid off or had your hours cut at work?
 Maybe you’re worried about how you’ll pay your mortgage or rent in the coming months.

-The first of the month is the day when many homeowners and renters would have to make their mortgage and rent payments.
+The first of the month is the day when many homeowners and renters have to make their mortgage and rent payments.
 But with the coronavirus on the rise and some states contemplating shutting down again, making that monthly payment may be difficult for many people again.

-The types of assistance commonly being offered by some landlords to struggling renters include:
+Some of the types of assistance commonly being offered by landlords to struggling renters include:

 - Rent discounts and extensions

 - Conversion of security deposits into rent payments

 In addition, renters in federally subsidized housing may qualify for a rent reduction.
 However, you’ll likely need to have your new, lower income re-certified by your housing authority to make this happen.

 Meanwhile, back in late March, the CARES Act was signed into law offering 120 days of eviction relief for tenants in multifamily rental housing that is federally insured or backed.

 That means you won’t be served with an eviction notice because of nonpayment of rent until July 25.
 If you are served on that day, you’ll then have 30 days to leave the property.
 So that brings the timeline to August 24, according to the United Way.
 That gives you extra time to potentially get money together to make the rent.

 If you find yourself in an untenable situation, there are a variety of resources for renters that have popped up since the pandemic began:

 - CDC form to avoid eviction for apartment renters